Frequently Asked Questions (FAQ)

 It depends on a lot of factors.
 Clients who have prior experience manipulating their voice (i.e., singing, acting, etc.), lots of time to practice, and a starting voice that is close to their ideal voice tend to require fewer sessions compared to clients without these factors.
 Clients looking to fine-tune their voice may take 1-5 sessions.
 Clients starting at the beginning may take 8-12 sessions.

-Regular practice between sessions helps clients progress.
+Regular practice outside of sessions is necessary in order to make progress.
 We strongly encourage clients to practice a minimum of 30 minutes per day at the start of therapy and to increase towards full-time practice as you progress through therapy.
-We understand that it can be difficult to get in the routine of practicing!
-We look forward to helping you develop a routine that will work for you.
+Establishing practice routines can we difficult – we can help you problem solve!

 Clients learn in each session techniques that they can start to incorporate into everyday conversations.
 Your speed of progress will depend on your aptitude and how much practice you complete.

-We work with clients at every stage, from people who are questioning or exploring their gender to people who see voice therapy as the last step of their transition.
+We work with clients at all stages of their transition.
+We work with people who are questioning or exploring their gender, on one end.
+At the other, we work with people who come to voice therapy as the final step of their transition.
+Most of our clients are in between.
 If you believe that voice training will improve your quality of life, we are happy to work with you wherever you are.

 Payment

-Maybe.
-At this time, we are purely a private-pay company.
-This means that we are out of network with all health insurances and do NOT accept direct payment from any insurance company.
-Upon request, we can provide you with a “superbill” detailed receipt that you can submit to your health insurance company to request reimbursement.
-However, this does not guarantee reimbursement.
+2) We are out of network with all health insurance companies.
+This means that we do not participate in any health plans and do not bill insurance directly.
+Upon request, we can provide you with a “superbill” detailed receipt that you can submit to your insurance to request reimbursement.
+Clients must still pay upfront for services.

 Technology and Accessibility